appfabs/appfabs.samples.elk.logaggregation/README.md

 }
 ```

 Now goto kibana and create index pattern using appfabs-logback*.
-Now the logs can be filtered using that pattern.
+All the logs will be available in this index pattern and you can start analyze your logs.